-From the completion of The Terminal Tower in 1930 through nearly the next 30 years, downtown Cleveland suffered a severe drought of construction of significant structures.
+From the completion of The Terminal Tower at Public Square in 1930 through nearly the next 3 decades, downtown Cleveland suffered a severe drought of construction of significant structures.
 That drought finally ended in 1958 with the completion of 55 Public Square, a 22-story, 300-foot tall skyscraper just off the northwest corner of Public Square.

-Known for years as The Illuminating Building — for its long-time prime tenant The Illuminating Company (formerly CEI, or the Cleveland Electric Illuminating Company) — 55 Public Square was designed by the architectural firm of Carson & Lundin.
+Known locally for years as The Illuminating Building — for its long-time prime tenant The Illuminating Company (formerly CEI, or the Cleveland Electric Illuminating Company) — 55 Public Square was designed by the architectural firm of Carson & Lundin.
 With strict Modernist lines and an exterior skin of glass and aluminum curtain-wall, it bears a striking resemblance to Gordon Bunshaft’s Lever House in New York City.
 The Cleveland skyscraper, however, is nearly twice the overall size of the Manhattan structure, encompassing 430,000 square feet.
 Due to the building's proximity to the city's courthouses, much of the building tenancy consists of law firms.

-The site upon which 55 Pubic Square was constructed originally served as home to several of the city’s courthouses of the 1800s.
-Also occupying the site by 1879 was the world’s first electric streetlight, a Brush arc lamp created by Clevelander Charles F. Brush (a high school in South Euclid bears both his name and the mascot 'Arcs').
-A replica of that streetlight has hung since outside the John Q’s restaurant hugging the southwesterly base of the high-rise tower.
+The site upon which 55 Pubic Square was constructed had originally served as home to several of the city’s courthouses through the 1800s.
+Also occupying a corner of that site by 1879 was the world’s first electric streetlight, a Brush arc lamp created by Cleveland inventor Charles F. Brush (a high school in South Euclid bears both his name and the mascot 'Arcs').
+A replica of that streetlight has hung ever since, outside the former John Q’s Steakhouse restaurant hugging the southwesterly corner of the base of the high-rise tower.

 The sleek rectilinear office tower rises from a tall glazed lobby, fronting on a modest and simple pedestrian plaza separating the tower from Frankfort Avenue.
 Serving the tower on its northern flank is a seven-level parking garage.